UK Dynamics 365 & PowerApps partner

 • providing quotes in a product catalogue (for product- or service-based businesses)

-A lot of functionality already exists in Dynamics.
-Now, the questions is whether you want to start to tailor that functionality to fit in with your company’s processes.
+A lot of functionality exists out-of-the-box in Dynamics.
+The question is whether you want to tailor that functionality to fit your company’s processes.
 To tailor Dynamics, you’d create custom fields, processes and workflows which can replicate and improve your existing processes.

-So if you want to just use Dynamics 365 as a simple, uncustomised contact and account management system, the starting cost would be approximately £2,000.
+If you want to just use Dynamics 365 as a simple, un-customised contact and account management system, the starting cost would be approximately £2,000.

 This would cover provisioning the environment, confirming licencing, and training users.
 Because Dynamics has excellent core functionality, you could get started right away without paying for additional customisation.